 Eclipta prostrata (EP) is considered a very powerful liver tonic.
 Studies show that the white and yellow herb is very effective against liver injury and inflammation.
 The herb sets right the liver and cures jaundice, fatty liver, hemorrhoids, and indigestion.
 It is a known fact that Phyllanthus Niruri is effective in curing jaundice.
-Eclipta prostrata is also a very specific remedy for jaundice and when taken along with Phullanthus niruri, is very effective.
-Grind about 10 gm of Eclipta prostrata leaves along with 2 gm of pepper to a fine paste.
-Dissolve this paste in buttermilk and consume twice a day as a remedy for jaundice.
-Regular intake of the herb also strengthens the inner organs.
-Eclipta prostrata has many medicinal benefits.
+Eclipta prostrata is also a very specific remedy for jaundice and when taken along with Phyllanthus niruri, is very effective.
+It also helps improve metabolism.

 Home remedy for Urinary infections

 Bhringraj is a diuretic that helps to manage urinary complications by increasing the production of urine.

 - For urinary infections, make juice from the leaves of the herb, by grinding it in a blender with little water.
 Strain it to get the juice.
 This juice can be consumed twice daily in the amount of a quarter or half a cup.
 This remedy is also used in uterine hemorrhage and menorrhagia.